leoprover/LeoPARD/README.md

 The compiled test class files will be placed at `./target/test-classes/`.

-**For the tests it is important that the project is places in a path where each directory does not contain any blank spaces.
+**For the tests it is important that the project is placed in a path where each directory does not contain any blank spaces.
 Otherwise the tests are not executed.**

 The sole compilation process can be started by typing